 Lisa Kennedy Sheldon PhD APRN-BC, assistant professor in the College of Nursing and Health Sciences, participated in the oncology nursing delegation from the United States to Havana, Cuba from December 4-9.
 The objective of the delegation was to provide opportunities for sharing information about healthcare, cancer care and oncology nursing.
 The group learned about the Cuban primary health care system and met with public health officials, nursing faculty, and cancer care specialists.

-Interim Dean of the College of Nursing and Health Sciences Marion Winfrey’s poster entitled "Clinical Leadership Collaborative for Diversity in Nursing: Leveraging Service/Academic Partnerships to Expand Opportunities for Minority Nursing Students," will be presented at AONE's 45th Annual Meeting & Exposition to be held March 21-24, 2012 in Boston.
+Interim Dean of the College of Nursing and Health Sciences Marion Winfrey’s poster titled "Clinical Leadership Collaborative for Diversity in Nursing: Leveraging Service/Academic Partnerships to Expand Opportunities for Minority Nursing Students," will be presented at AONE's 45th Annual Meeting & Exposition to be held March 21-24, 2012 in Boston.
 She was also recently invited to participate in a new Allied Health Working Group of the Department of Higher Education’s (DHE) - Nursing and Allied Health Initiative (N&AHI).
-Recommended by her peers, Winfrey will collaborate with a broadly representative community of Allied Health professionals in an ongoing discussion and prioritization of workforce development needs and priorities across the Commonwealth.
+Recommended by her peers, Winfrey will collaborate with a broadly representative community of Allied Health professionals in an ongoing discussion and prioritization of workforce development needs and priorities across the commonwealth.

 Bonnie Miller, assistant professor of American Studies, published her first book, From Liberation to Conquest: The Visual and Popular Cultures of the Spanish-American War of 1898, with the University of Massachusetts Press.
 This richly-illustrated book examines the shifting media portrayals of U.S. actions for the duration of the conflict.